srid/purescript-book-sources/chapter5.md

   false
 ```

+_Note_: PSCi does not show warnings, so to reproduce this example, you will need to
+save this function as a file and compile it using `pulp build`.

 ## Algebraic Data Types

 This section will introduce a feature of the PureScript type system called _Algebraic Data Types_ (or _ADTs_), which are fundamentally related to pattern matching.